-Summer in Sydney takes place in an intensive six week session.
-You will choose one or two subjects (equivalent to 3 or 6 US credits) or you can substitute one of those subjects for an internship.
+Summer in Sydney takes place in an intensive three or six week session.
+You can choose one or two subjects (equivalent to 3 or 6 US credits) or you can substitute one of those subjects for an internship.

 How to choose your courses: This is the fun part!
 Part of the application process requires you to fill out a CISabroad Course Selection Worksheet that can be found in the CISabroad Application Page.
 The instructions for choosing your courses can be found below.

 Course load: You will choose 1 or 2 courses.
 If you choose an internship credit-bearing option you must also choose a 1 non internship course.

 Course approval: It is best if you are able to get 4-5 classes approved before heading overseas.
 This will give you some flexibility when setting up your class schedule.
 Make sure to consider the courses that are required for your major, but also think about classes that fulfill any elective requirements that you may have.

 Please use this link to view all of the units offered in the first 3 week session.

 Please use this link to view all of units offered in the second 3 week session.

 Please use this link to view all units offered for a full 6 weeks.